24900896/Ex.No.9---SIMULATION-OF-POST--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

-# Ex.No.  - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING
+# Ex- SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING

-### DATE:

 ## AIM:
 ### To simulate the post processing of 3d printed parts via support Removal, UV Curing & Heat Treatment.